anupam-halder-india/optimizer/README.md

   <a href="https://github.com/anupam-halder-india/optimizer/actions/workflows/codeql.yml"><img src="https://github.com/anupam-halder-india/optimizer/actions/workflows/codeql.yml/badge.svg?branch=master" alt="codeql"></a>
 <br><br>

-The Optimizer project is a 🌟 comprehensive tool 🛠️ designed to enhance 🚀 system performance, streamline software settings, and optimize various aspects of your computing 🖥️ environment.
-Whether you're on Windows, 🐧 Linux, or 📱 Android, this project aims to provide a one-stop solution for fine-tuning your system 💻 and application settings 🎯.
+The Optimizer project is a versatile tool that caters to multiple platforms, ensuring that your device's settings are optimized for peak performance.
+Whether it's activating power options, scheduling tasks, or streamlining software, this project aims to provide an all-encompassing solution for improving your computing experience.

-## ✨ Features ✨
+#### ✨ Features ✨

 - 🚀 Boost system performance and responsiveness.
 - ⚙️ Configure optimization settings for Windows, Linux, and Android.
 - 🧹 Optimize software settings to achieve optimal performance.
 - 🌐 Customize website optimizations for a faster browsing experience.

+The Optimizer project is a comprehensive tool designed to enhance system performance, streamline software settings, and optimize various aspects of your computing environment across different platforms.

 ## 🏗️ build with 🏗️
 *  <a href="https://github.com/anupam-halder-india/optimizer/search?l=cmake"><img src="https://img.shields.io/badge/CMake-064F8C?style=for-the-badge&logo=cmake&logoColor=white"></a>